UMAprotocol/UMIPs/UMIPs/umip-167.md

 ## Security considerations
-The upgraded DVM contracts listed above have been audited by Open Zepplin in two separate audits ([report1](), [report2]()).
+The upgraded DVM contracts listed above have been audited by Open Zeppelin in two separate audits ([report1](), [report2]()).
 Additionally, the upgrade process presented above as was also audited by OZ.